paulduchesne/sight-and-sound-2022/README.md

 # Sight & Sound 2022

-Data visualisation concerning voter data from the 2022 Sight & Sound poll, federated with Wikidata.
+Data analysis and visualisation concerning voter data from the 2022 Sight & Sound poll, federated with Wikidata.